 In recent years, cat parents have learned a lot about the adverse effects of dairy on cats.
 Even though it sounds customary to give a cat a warm saucer of milk, it just isn’t good for their bellies.
 But is there an alternative?

-You might wonder if almond milk is a suitable replacement since it’s totally plant-based.
-In fact, almond milk can be given to your cat in moderation—roughly once a month.
-Let’s discuss just how much your feline can take without side effects and what your other options are as well.
+You might wonder if almond milk is a suitable replacement since it’s totally plant based.
+In fact, almond milk can be given to your cat in moderation.
+Let’s discuss just how much your feline can take without side effects and what your other options are.

 What Is Almond Milk?

 Almond milk is a super nutritious liquid that is derived from the almond nut.
 It carries essential vitamins and minerals to nourish the body.
 Even though it isn’t as high in protein and some other vitamins and minerals as dairy milk, it is still a healthy alternative for humans.